AndrewMyint/candocrew/README.md

 # Transaction Details Extractor

 This project is a Streamlit application designed to extract transaction details from uploaded images using Optical Character Recognition (OCR) with Tesseract.
+The application also classifies the payment type using a pre-trained model.
 The extracted data is displayed in a structured format and can be exported to an Excel file.

 ## Features

 - **Image Upload**: Upload multiple image files in PNG, JPG, or JPEG format.
 - **OCR Processing**: Extracts text from images using Tesseract OCR.
 - **Data Extraction**: Uses regular expressions to extract transaction details such as date, transaction number, amount, sender, receiver, and notes.
+- **Image Classification**: Classifies the payment type using a pre-trained model.
 - **Data Display**: Displays extracted data in a Streamlit DataFrame with customizable column configurations.
 - **Excel Export**: Allows users to download the extracted data as an Excel file.